dahoum/Nursery/Cooperative/README.md

 # Cooperative

-This is my research into cooperative forms of business organisation, especially in the areas of Innovation Driven Professional Services (Research & Development).
+This is my research into cooperative forms of business organisation, especially in the areas of Innovation Driven Services (Research & Development).

 ### Audience

-This document is intended for
+This document is intended for potential

-* potential Cooperative founders
+* co-founders
-* potential Cooperative customers
+* customers
-* potential Cooperative employees
+* employees
-* potential Cooperative partners
+* strategic partners

+of the cooperative.

 ## Research & Development Cooperative

 ### Which Problems Are We Solving?

+#### Need of Qualified and Dedicated, but Fluctuating Quantity of Expertise

+Most small and medium size companies have variable need for expertise over the time.

+This is especially true in the case of IT services.

+Also they can profit greately from a larger support organisation, if (see next point) the Uncertainty Through Dependency w/o Control is resolved.

 #### Uncertainty Through Dependency w/o Control